Journal files

 Tip

-Journals can grow to be quite large.
+Journals can become large.
 Frequent journal rotation reduces the size of each journal file.
-You might consider daily journal rotation and weekly checkpoints.
+Consider daily journal rotation and weekly checkpoints.

 To restore the server database to the most recent point in time, you need: